rholangcoop/rholang.org/content/docs/bonding-validator.md

 # Running a Standalone Validator

-The information on this page is for people who will help launch and validate on the RChain public testnet.
+The information on this page is for people who will help launch and validate on the RChain public mainnet.

 ## Requirements